telerik/fiddler-everywhere-docs/knowledge-base/importing-fiddler-classic-settings.md

 ## Importing Application Options

-Fiddler Everywhere version 5.2.0 provides a built-in wizard that allows you to import the following configuration options from Fiddler Classic automatically.
-All configuration options have full feature parity, meaning they behave exactly the same in both applications.
-Once imported, the configuration options can be found in the Settings menu in Fiddler Everywhere.
+Starting with version 5.20.0, Fiddler Everywhere provides a built-in wizard allowing you to import the following configuration options from Fiddler Classic automatically.
+All configuration options have full feature parity meaning they behave exactly the same in both applications.
+Once imported the configuration options can be found in the **Settings** menu in Fiddler Everywhere.

 The import wizard is accessible through the **Home** pane in Fiddler Everywhere.
 ![import configuration options](../images/import-from-classic/import-options.png)